Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 ## Technical challenges our team encountered

-We were a team with members who were from different technical backgrounds.
+We were a team with members, who were from different technical backgrounds.
 While this bought diversity to our team, we also faced some issues:

 <img src="{{site.baseurl}}/images/Challenges.png" alt="Challenges" height="400" width="500">